Fully Convolutional Line Parsing: Experiments

 In order to make fair comparison on speed, we compute the frames per second (FPS) for different methods with their latest released code using a single GPU (RTX 2080Ti).
 Most of the previous methods focus on the \textit{latency} of the algorithm (FPS while batch-size=1) but not \textit{throughput} (FPS while batch-size=max) which is a more important metric for offline batch processing.
 We show the throughput metric in the last column of Table~\ref{tab:comparsion} which illustrates the better parallel performance of single stage methods compare with two stage methods.

 Table~\ref{tab:comparsion} summarizes our results.
 Our \ours{} obtains state-of-the-art performance both in terms of \textit{efficiency} and \textit{accuracy}.
 Under the very challenging sAP${}^{5}$ metric, using the same backbone network, our \ours{} (HG2) achieves comparable performance with previous state-of-the-art methods while being 1.4x faster when batch size is equal to one.
 By changing the backbone from HG2 to HG2-LB, we can get another 1.5 points gain without sacrifice too much speed.
 Moreover, our\ours{} (HR) achieves state-of-the-art with a decent speed (17.4 FPS) and achieves 1.8 times higher throughput than HAWP~\cite{xue2020holistically}.
 Specifically, our \ours{} (HG1) is 1 points higher than another one-stage method TP-LSD, while is 1.8 times faster.
+The re-implement version TP-LSD (retrained) shows the big gain of our framework (around 5 points improvement compare with TP-LSD (Res34)).
 When we reduce the hierarchical structure in hourglass block to 2, the speed further increases to 73 FPS.
 Our method not only achieves comparable speed with LSD, but is more than 8 times accurate in terms of sAP${}^{5}$.
 Finally, \ours{} also achieves the state-of-the-art results on YorkUrban dataset which shows its generalizability.

 The precision and recall curves of sAP${}^{10}$ and AP${}^{H}$ are shown in Figure~\ref{fig:pr-curve}.
 For the ShanghaiTech dataset, our method achieves higher recall and performs better in the higher recall regime, similarly for the YorkUrban Dataset.